dogkisser/watch/README.md

 - [ ] multiplier for playing videos with audio on
 - [ ] pause counting xp when tab is not focused
 - [ ] that "are you sure you want to close the tab" thing
-- [ ] watching the porn on screen earns n points
-- [ ] the longer you watch, the higher your multiplier
-- [ ] occasional engagement checks or points are forfeited
 - [ ] a second small bar showing the time until a new piece of media is chosen
 - [ ] maybe upgrades can go towards how quickly new media is shown